 Which brings me to the second factor:

-Artists who produce something that people regularly want (like book covers, teaching videos, etc) tend to earn more than artists who do not.
+Artists who produce something that people and businesses regularly want or need (like book covers, teaching videos, logo design services, etc) tend to earn more than artists who do not.

 The bottom line is this: